 Section 1: Do I need to Register?
-Section 2: Procedure for State Registration Section 3: Criteria for Obtaining the ACS Certificate of Attainment Section 4: Procedure for Obtaining the ACS Certificate of Attainment Section 5: Costs Section 6: Miscellaneous Areas
+Section 2: Procedure for Statutory Registration Section 3: Criteria for Obtaining the ACS Certificate of Attainment Section 4: Procedure for Obtaining the ACS Certificate of Attainment Section 5: Costs Section 6: Miscellaneous Areas

 A Clinical Scientist is an appropriately trained and qualified scientist working in health care who: